 Throughout the year, staff will reinforce the fundamental writing skills with pupils whenever they are engaged in writing tasks, ensuring sufficient development.
 We will base our writing on high quality texts or real life events to enthuse children in the writing process.
 The children will have a wide opportunity to take part in speaking and listening activities, rehearsing ideas and planning their writing.

-Staff will encourage pupils to use a neat handwriting style and insist on a good presentation and care of written work.
+Staff encourage children to use a neat handwriting style and insist on a good presentation and care of written work.
 Pupils will be expected to develop fluent legible and eventually, speedy handwriting.
-Those struggling to grasp handwriting skills and those unable to formulate letters on the page should be referred to the SENCO who will liaise with the appropriate staff to implement support.
+Those struggling to grasp handwriting skills and those unable to formulate letters on the page should be referred to the SENDCO who will liaise with the appropriate staff to implement support.
 Also, as required by the national curriculum, left-handed pupils will receive the proper teaching to meet their needs as they develop writing skills.

 Spelling, Punctuation and Grammar